Vcsk/RobloxScripts/README.md

 # Note
 > Some scripts are not mine!
+And some scripts are mine